Estonia: Crusades and the Catholic Era

 In 1199, Pope Innocent III declared a crusade to "defend the Christians of Livonia".
-The crusading German Swordbrothers, who had previously subjugated Livonians, Latgalians, and Selonians, started campaigning against Estonians in 1208.
-The following years saw many raids and counter-raids.
-In 1217, the Estonians suffered a significant defeat in the battle where their most prominent leader Lembitu, an elder of Sakala, was killed.
-In 1219, the armies of King Valdemar II of Denmark defeated Estonians in the Battle of Lyndanisse (Tallinn), and conquered northern Estonia.
-In the uprising of 1223, Estonians were able to push the German and Danish invaders out of the whole country, except Tallinn.
-The crusaders soon resumed their offensive, and in 1227, Saaremaa was the last Estonian county to surrender, and convert to Christianity.
+Fighting reached Estonia in 1206, when Danish King Valdemar II unsuccessfully invaded Saaremaa.
+The German Livonian Brothers of the Sword, who had previously subjugated Livonians, Latgalians, and Selonians, started campaigning against the Estonians in 1208, and over the next few years both sides made numerous raids and counter-raids.
+A major leader of the Estonian resistance was Lembitu, an elder of Sakala County, but in 1217 the Estonians suffered a significant defeat in the Battle of St. Matthew's Day, where Lembitu was killed.
+In 1219, Valdemar II landed at Lindanise, defeated the Estonians in the Battle of Lyndanisse, and started conquering Northern Estonia.
+The next year, Sweden invaded Western Estonia, but were repelled by the Oeselians.
+In 1223, a major revolt ejected the Germans and Danes from the whole of Estonia, except Reval, but the crusaders soon resumed their offensive, and in 1227, Saaremaa was the last maakond (county) to surrender.

-In the 13th century, the newly Christian territory of present-day Estonia and Latvia was named Terra Mariana; later it became known simply as Livonia.
-North Estonia became part of the Kingdom of Denmark.
-The rest was divided between Swordbrothers and the prince-bishops of Dorpat and Ösel–Wiek.
-In 1236, the Swordbrothers merged into the then larger Teutonic Order (becoming its regional branch, the "Livonian Order").
-In 1343, a major anti-German uprising encompassed north Estonia and Saaremaa.
-The Teutonic Order suppressed the rebellion by 1345, and the next year bought the Estonian lands from the king of Denmark.
-The German upper-class minority consolidated their power after the unsuccessful rebellion.
+After the crusade, the territory of present-day south Estonia and Latvia was named Terra Mariana; later on it became known simply as Livonia.
+Northern Estonia became the Danish Duchy of Estonia, while the rest was divided between the Sword Brothers and prince-bishoprics of Dorpat and Ösel–Wiek.
+In 1236, after suffering a major defeat, the Sword Brothers merged into the Teutonic Order becoming the Livonian Order.
+In the next decades there were several uprisings against the Teutonic rulers in Saaremaa.
+In 1343, a major uprising encompassed north Estonia and Saaremaa.
+The Teutonic Order suppressed the rebellion by 1345, and in 1346 the Danish king sold his possessions in Estonia to the Order.
+The unsuccessful rebellion led to a consolidation of power for the upper-class German minority.
 For the subsequent centuries Low German remained the language of the ruling elite in both Estonian cities and the countryside.